 - motivating them with clear and engaging goals.

-- understanding and dealing with the different dynamics of project team decisions.
+- understanding and dealing with the dynamics of project team decisions.

-Calling someone a project “leader” also creates a different perception to calling them a project “manager”.
+The title project “leader” also creates a different perception being a project “manager”.
 It makes it clearer what their role / responsibility is, and also suggests more status and authority.
 Managers run processes.
 Leaders run people.
 That’s important because it’s people who do the project.
-And the project leader’s ultimately accountable for the delivery of the project.
-So the project leader needs the power and resources to deliver the project.
+And the project leader’s ultimately accountable for its delivery.
+So the project leader needs the power and resources to succeed.

 - organising meetings.

 - tracking actions.

 - managing team communications.